USB-C: Video output

-Currently, DisplayPort is the most widely implemented alternate mode, and is used to provide video output on devices that do not have standard-size DisplayPort or HDMI ports, such as smartphones and laptops.
-All Chromebooks with a USB‑C port are required to support DisplayPort alternate mode in Google's hardware requirements for manufacturers.
 A USB‑C multiport adapter converts the device's native video stream to DisplayPort/HDMI/VGA, allowing it to be displayed on an external display, such as a television set or computer monitor.

 It is also used on USB‑C docks designed to connect a device to a power source, external display, USB hub, and optional extra (such as a network port) with a single cable.
 These functions are sometimes implemented directly into the display instead of a separate dock, meaning a user connects their device to the display via USB‑C with no other connections required.

 Compatibility issues

 Power issues with cables

 Many cables claiming to support USB‑C are actually not compliant to the standard.
 These cables can, potentially, damage a device.
 There are reported cases of laptops being destroyed due to the use of non-compliant cables.

-Some non-compliant cables with a USB‑C connector on one end and a legacy USB‑A plug or Micro-B receptacle (receptacles also usually being invalid on cables, but see known exceptions in the sections on Hosts and peripheral devices and Audio adapter accessory mode above) on the other end incorrectly terminate the Configuration Channel (CC) with a 10 kΩ pull-up to V_{BUS} instead of the specification mandated 56 kΩ pull-up, causing a device connected to the cable to incorrectly determine the amount of power it is permitted to draw from the cable.
+Some non-compliant cables with a USB‑C connector on one end and a legacy USB‑A plug or Micro-B receptacle (receptacles also usually being invalid on cables, but see known exceptions in the sections on Hosts and peripheral devices and Audio adapter accessory mode above) on the other end fail to be, or incorrectly terminate the Configuration Channel (CC) with a 10 kΩ pull-up to V_{BUS} instead of the specification-mandated 56 kΩ pull-up, causing a device connected to the cable to incorrectly determine the amount of power it is permitted to draw from the cable.
 Cables with this issue may not work properly with certain products, including Apple and Google products, and may even damage power sources such as chargers, hubs, or PC USB ports.

-A defective USB‑C cable or power source can cause a USB‑C device to see and an incorrect and different "declared" voltage than what the source will actually deliver.
+A defective USB‑C cable or power source can cause a USB‑C device to see an incorrect and different "declared" voltage than what the source will actually deliver.
 This may result in an overvoltage on the VBUS pin.

 Also due to the fine pitch of the USB‑C receptacle, the VBUS pin from the cable may contact with the CC pin of the USB‑C receptacle resulting in a short-to-VBUS electrical issue due to the fact that the VBUS pin is rated up to 20 V while the CC pins are rated up to 5.5 V.

 To overcome these issues, USB Type‑C port protection must be used between a USB‑C connector and a USB‑C Power Delivery controller.